The National Society Daughters of the

 at Yorktown in 1781.
 A number of

-the members of Solomon Dean Chapter
+the members of Solomon Dean Chapter,

-share this patriot of the
+NSDAR, share this patriot of the

 Revolutionary War as their ancestor.